miraland-labs/miracle-series-whitepaper/WHITEPAPER-en.md

 **Community Vision: Crafting The Most Trustless Value Community In Crai Era**

 QTH plans to introduce three categories of digital assets for airdrop, reward, award, or grant to community members:
-1. Community native digital tokens that can be used to vote on the governance of the co-created community;
+1. **Community native digital tokens** that can be used for governance voting in co-creation communities, carrying community consensus and value, or used for co-creation crowdfunding-related "virtual equity" exploration, etc.

-2. Community-derived digital tokens that represent the credit or value that users earn, accumulate, and use to exchange for products or services on a daily basis;
+2. **Community-derived digital tokens** that represent the credit or value that users earn, accumulate, and use to exchange for products or services on a daily basis, and can of course be used to map the community's "virtual equity";

-3. Community Digital Collections (NFT), a privilege and credential that can prove the user's identity and allow the user to participate in an activity or event, as well as one of the carriers of the user's collection or storage value.
+3. **Community Digital Collections (NFT)**, a privilege and credential that can prove the user's identity and allow the user to participate in an activity or event, as well as one of the carriers of the user's collection or storage value.

 Community digital assets include but are not limited to: points, badges, game props, community rewards, user avatars, virtual cars, other digital rights and interests (such as vouchers) and even virtual shares worth trying and exploring (depending on the degree of legal and regulatory permission).